Organization: University of Newcastle

 System Change ✓

-What is important for development is freedom of choice and freedom to control one’s own life that engenders well-being.
+What is important for development is freedom of choice and freedom to control one’s own life.
 This project will promote best practice from the communities that stimulate sustainable lives overcoming barriers to employment and entrepreneurial activity.
-Newcastle University in partnership with Kings College London, St Mary’s University, the Centre for Urban and Regional Excellence (CURE), and Indus Information Initiatives will provide knowledge for change, knowledge to inform and knowledge to empower individuals to control their own lives.
+Newcastle University in partnership with Kings College London, St. Mary’s University, the Centre for Urban and Regional Excellence (CURE), and Indus Information Initiatives will provide knowledge for change, knowledge to inform, and knowledge to empower individuals to control their own lives.

 You can find more information about this project here.

-This project will promote and enhance individual freedom in a number of ways, first it will discover how individuals, enterprises and communities are able to provide basic services for themselves promoting policy change that will put such private solutions at the heart of public policy.
-Second, by spreading best practice, it will ensure that communities can better adapt to the circumstances in which they find themselves and live lives that are characterized by gainful employment and enterprise thus promoting empowerment, resilience and reducing dependence.
-Third, by spreading best practice, it will promote amongst communities, approaches to providing essential basic services through the community and private enterprise.
-Ensuring accessibility, acceptability and adaptability of these services for all community members including young people, women and migrants.
+This project will promote and enhance individual freedom in a number of ways, first it will discover how individuals, enterprises, and communities are able to provide basic services for themselves, promoting policy change that will put such private solutions at the heart of public policy.
+Second, by spreading best practice, it will ensure that communities can better adapt to the circumstances in which they find themselves and live lives that are characterized by gainful employment and enterprise, thus promoting empowerment, resilience, and reduced dependence.
+Third, by spreading best practice, it will promote approaches to providing essential basic services through the community and private enterprise.
+Ensuring accessibility, acceptability, and adaptability of these services for all community members including young people, women, and migrants.